VCS (Visible Content Store) is the default storage engine for Nuxeo documents.

-- disabled: use true to disable full-text support, the repository configuration must be updated (default is false, i.e., fulltext enabled).
+- disabled: use true to disable full-text support.
+The default is false, i.e., fulltext enabled.

-- searchDisabled: use true to disable VCS full-text search (based on database backend), the full-text extraction is done and searchable using Elasticsearch, the repository configuration must be updated (default is false).
+- searchDisabled: use true to disable VCS full-text search (based on database backend), the full-text extraction is done and searchable using Elasticsearch.
+The default is false.